 Some synonyms for laxogenin are:

-No evidence exists to show that dietary supplements listing either laxogenin or 5-alpha-hydroxy-laxogenin are safe or effective, and 5-alpha-hydroxy-laxogenin is currently on the FDA Dietary Supplement Ingredient Advisory List because it does not appear to be a lawful dietary supplement ingredient.
+No evidence exists to show that dietary supplements listing either laxogenin or 5-alpha-hydroxy-laxogenin are safe or effective, and 5-alpha-hydroxy-laxogenin is currently on the DoD Prohibited Dietary Supplement Ingredients list because it does not meet the definition of a dietary ingredient.
 It is unknown how products listing either ingredient might affect your readiness or cause you harm.